Lamont-County Homes For Sale

 1 baths

 UPGRADED CHARACTER HOME 2 BR & an open den, one bath and a main floor laundry.
-Some of the upgrades include a long lasting metal roofing, electrical panel and water lines, Hi efficiency furnace, new lament flooring, Paint, some windows, new window louvers, soffits fascia and eaves, newer treated
+Some of the upgrades include a brand new septic holding tank, a long lasting metal roofing, electrical panel and pex water lines, Hi efficiency furnace, new lamanent flooring, Paint, some windows, new window louvers,

 Corey N. Cooper,Maxwell Devonshire Realty